 How to make Magazine Beads

-You can either watch the How To Make Paper Beads Video.. or follow the steps and photos outlined below!
+You can either watch the How To Make Paper Beads Video tutorial.. or follow the steps by step instructions, using photos outlined below!

 Red Ted (almost 4) wanted to have a go and could ALMOST do it.
 But not quite.
 However, he is more than capable of beading!